Manoj-T-V/AuctionBid/README.md

-# 🎉 Auction Bidding System
+# 🎉 Auction-Bid System

-Welcome to the **Auction Bidding System**!
+Welcome to the **Auction-Bid System**!
 This MERN application is designed to manage auctions, bids, and users.

 #### It features: